Quarezz/DFBehaviors/README.md

 ## About

 DFBehaviors is a collection of usable Behaviors.
 Inspiried by my friend Krzysztof Zabłocki.
-Hes article about Behaviors can be found here: http://www.objc.io/issue-13/behaviors.html
+His article about Behaviors can be found here: http://www.objc.io/issue-13/behaviors.html

 ## How this works?

 You simply drop NSObject to XIB, change its class to some of Behavior, and connect all needed IBOutlets and/or change settings in interface builder with IBInspectable properties.
-All behaviors inhertis from UIControl, so you can also observing value change notifications.
+All behaviors inhertis from UIControl, so you can also observe value change notifications.
 Both solutions are shown in examples.

 ## Installation